dade92/spring-example1/README.md

 There are two options:

+- Build locally running `mvn clean package`
-- Build inside a docker container (basically you don't even need Maven installed locally) by using the .sh script typing: `./build.sh`.
+- Build inside a docker container (basically you don't even need Maven installed) by using the .sh script typing: `./build.sh`.
 You will find the built file in the usual maven directories
-- Build locally running `mvn clean package`

 ### CI/CD